alexplumb/lambda-ghostscript/README.md

 **Credit**

 Based on Sina Masnadi package.
-Lambda updated to 9.25
+Ghostscript updated to 9.25